Better Gut Health,

 Rani Berry, MD

-"As a gut doctor for over 15 years, I’ve seen many patients with IBS that have tried everything out there.
-Food-as Medicine has truly helped my patients achieve long-lasting relief"
+"As a gastroenterologist with a focus on IBS I’ve seen patients try everything out there.
+Food-as-Medicine has truly helped my patients achieve long-lasting relief"

 Gastroenterologist